-The Greek word for Disciple is ‘mathetes‘ meaning ‘learner’ or ‘follower’.
+The Greek word for the Disciple is ‘mathetes‘ meaning a ‘learner’ or ‘follower’.
 The word means accepting and following the views and practices of a teacher.
 Apart from having a large following of people, Jesus chose twelve disciples during his earthly ministry.
 The list is mentioned in Matthew 10:2-4, Mark 3:16-19, Luke 6:13-16 and Acts 1:13.
 The original twelve disciples are also called the ‘apostles’ (Greek – ‘apostolos‘ meaning ‘one who is sent out with a special commission as a fully authorized representative of the sender, like an ambassador).
-This article lists the names and meaning of these apostles and their occupations.
+This bible study lesson lists the names and meaning of these disciples and their occupations.
+(Also check out conditions of Christian discipleship)

 - Andrew:(Greek –Andreas, meaning ‘Manly’, man), was the brother of Simon Peter, the son of Jonas, lived in Capernaum like his brother, , and was a fisherman by occupation.
 He brought Peter, his brother, to Jesus.
 (John 1:25-42)